 Calculate Your Fair Compensation

-The compensation to which you may be entitled after a motorcycle accident will differ depending on the extent of the losses you suffered.
+The compensation you may be entitled to after a motorcycle accident will differ depending on the extent of your losses.
 In most cases, your compensation can include:

 - Your relevant medical records

 - Repair or replacement estimates for your motorcycle